DatPinkGuy/VR_Interactions/README.md

 # VR_Interactions (Project is WIP)
 This is a project where I try to develop VR interactions based of XR Toolkit by Unity</br>
 Plan for this project is to constantly be developed and updated with new mechanics or fixes to existing ones</br>
+Models used for weapons are courtesy of [Jack Smith](https://www.linkedin.com/in/jack-smith-6448a0196/)</br>
 </br>
 **Some of the mechanics i developed can be seen below:**</br></br>
 Half-Life Alyx inspired object grabbing -